Taufik-Aegis/android-bootcamp/modules/currency1.md

 ### Edit View Id

 Next, we edit each of the `View` id.
 We want to name our `View` with easy to remember `id` names, so we can refer to it easily from our Java code.
-If you click one of the `View` in Outline, you can change its `id` by clicking button `[...]` in `id` property.
+If you click one of the `View` in Outline, you can change its `id` by clicking button in `id` property.
 It is a good practice to change the `id` value instead of using default ones.
+You can also change `View` id directly in XML file.

 <img src="https://i.cloudup.com/tRY4HUJPCa-3000x3000.png" alt="Simple currency layout" style="width: 500px;"/>